Framing Your Growth: The Path Towards Instinctive Mastery

 1. Unconscious incompetence

 When you start learning something, you are unaware of your inability to do it well.
 You lack awareness of how far you have to go and of what your strength and weaknesses are.
 You are a babe in the woods, innocent of your potential and talent.
+Naive.
 You lack any objective gauge of your abilities or progress.
+This is where we all start.

 2. Conscious incompetence